Skip to main content

 Additional MFA cannot be given to a beneficiary that has already reached their MFA threshold.

 Please get in touch with the Welsh Government’s Agile Cymru Team if you have any queries on this guidance or any other aspect of Agile Cymru.
-Early discussions can avoid issues and improve the chances of a successful application.
+Early discussions can avoid issues and improve the chances of a successful application and related claim(s) for payment.